Megan Nunn’s adventures in champagne began like most – she fell in love with one of the big well-known champagne houses and began exploring.

 Nunn says there are around 2000 small growers among the 19000 houses in Champagne and through her company Winnifred’s she has made it her mission in life to bring as many as she can of these unsung champagnes to the attention of Australians.

-Join Nunn on March 2nd 2019 when she hosts a masterclass over a long lingering five-course lunch at Queensland’s highest altitude luxury retreat, Spicers Peak Lodge, with tastings of five small grower champagnes.
+Megan hosted on March 2nd 2019 a masterclass over a long lingering five-course lunch at Queensland’s highest altitude luxury retreat, Spicers Peak Lodge, with tastings of five small grower champagnes.

 Spicers Peak Lodge is 1100m above sea level with stunning mountain views in the Maryvale area, two hours west of Brisbane.